cassamajor/Erratum/README.md

 # Post-Install
-On the newly installed system, run `salt-call state.apply router` and the router will build itself based on the specified configurations.
+On the newly installed system, run `salt-run state.orch orch.deploy` and the router will build itself based on the specified configurations.
 Upon successful completion, the following URLs will be available:

 URL | Description |